devastion/wilks/README.md

 > [!NOTE]
 > The formula is tested against real results from WRPF meet.
 > Works best in metric units.
 Although there should be no difference if you use imperial units as well.
+> The result may differ from some websites, but this is because they round to second decimal for all calculations, not just the result.
+This make the formula less accurate.

 ## 🚀 Quick Start